twooster/holz/README.md

 Holz is a logging library for those situations where you want fast, simple, and extensible.

+It's smaller and faster than pretty much anything out there.

 ## Motivation

 There's a lot of loggers out there.
 Bunyan, Winston, Pino, log4js, ye old